· 7 min read

 “The ID for Vendors (IDFV), may be used for analytics across apps from the same content provider.
 The IDFV may not be combined with other data to track a user across apps and websites owned by other companies unless you have been granted permission to track by the user.”

 It’s simply a randomized string (often in a GUID format).
-If the user of the app were to reinstall, then an identifier will be created again and they would be seen as a new user in terms of metrics.
+If the app user were to reinstall, then an identifier will be created again and they would be seen as a new user in terms of metrics.
 It cannot be correlated across apps on the same device.

 For GameAnalytics, we’ll use a random string user_id as a backup in certain cases, or on specific platforms where it’s used exclusively.